yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ### FYI

-The Tokenized Strategy contract manually track totalAssets using totalIdle and totalDebt.
-Meaning any functions that change the balance of loose and deployed asset should go through or end with one of the core functions such as report or tend so that the balances will be updated to the correct amounts and withdraws can still function.
+The Tokenized Strategy contract manually track totalAssets.
+Meaning the only way to update the totalAssets for either profits or losses is through a `report` call.

 **NOTE**: Writing to a strategy's default global storage state internally post-deployment is impossible.
 You must make external calls from the `management` address to configure any desired variables.